Desktop App 3.13.0 for Mac Release Date: Jul 07, 2021

 - Co-editing is not officially supported in folders marked for offline access - using co-editing in an offline folder in rare scenarios may create conflicting copies.

-- Co-editing is not supported with Turbo connection for versions of Turbo below 2.7.
+- Co-editing is not supported with Smart Cache (FKA Turbo) connection for versions of Turbo below 2.7.

 - The co-editing prompt is not shown if there is no default app selected on the domain level.